 Example: A Marshall Excelsior PRV dated 8/2010 sitting on the shelf but not installed until 8/2015 it is still acceptable for use until 8/2020.
-The manufacture date and installation date always need to be recorded on the forms.)

-(Installation date is required to be on External Visual Inspection tests are following this process.
+The manufacture date and installation date always need to be recorded on the (Installation date is required to be on External Visual Inspection forms.)

-Note: Make sure the Registered Facility completing your inspections and
+Note: Make sure the Registered Facility completing your inspections and tests are following this process.